mattiasbergbom/cxx11tests/README.md

 ### iOS

-In order to run the iOS port of the tests, these are the additional requirements:
+In order to run the iOS port of the tests, these requirements replace the above ones:

+*   Python >= 2.5
 *   Xcode >= 5
 *   Xcode commandline tools
-*   Xcode developer certificates (see https://developer.apple.com/support/technical/certificates/)
+*   Xcode developer certificate (see https://developer.apple.com/support/technical/certificates/)

 Usage
 -----